alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 Other traversals could add pacing, selective retries, failure collection, or bounded concurrency.
 Such policies are not automatically safe: retrying a read may be acceptable, while retrying a non-idempotent command may duplicate it.

-`IO<T>` cannot choose the correct policy.
-It makes effectful computations available as values so a combinator can encode that policy before execution.

 ## Runtime semantics and limitations

 This `IO<T>` is intentionally small: it is synchronous, cold, non-memoized, and opaque.
 Nothing happens until `Run()`. `Run()` executes on the current thread, every call starts the computation again, exceptions propagate normally, and captured mutable state is observed at run time.